Bosutinib (By mouth)

 Drugs and Foods to Avoid:

 - Some medicines can affect how bosutinib works.
-Tell your doctor if you are using the following:
+Tell your doctor if you are using any of the following:

-- Aprepitant, boceprevir, bosentan, conivaptan, crizotinib, diltiazem, imatinib, modafinil, nefazodone, St John's wort, telaprevir, or verapamil
+- Aprepitant, boceprevir, bosentan, conivaptan, crizotinib, diltiazem, imatinib, modafinil, nefazodone, rifampin, St John's wort, telaprevir, verapamil

 - Blood pressure medicine